-Jump Seat To Sunlounge Conversion (If Equipped)
+Jump Seat To Sunlounge Conversion

-PERSONAL SAFETY HAZARD!
-DO NOT allow anyone to ride the aft sunlounge cushions while underway or anytime the engine is running.
+- DO NOT allow anyone to ride on the aft sunlounge cushions while underway or when the engine is running. - Occupying the aft sunlounge while underway is especially hazardous and WILL cause personal injury or death.